We are a 'laptop school' and these pages are to inform you of the arrangements for laptops.

 May I purchase an Apple Machine?

-Note that Apple devices will not be suitable for students who intend to take Information Technology as a Matric Subject as they will require a Windows machine.
+Apple devices will NOT be suitable for students who intend to take the NSC Information Technology Curriculum as a Matric Subject as they will require a Windows machine.

 Any student who qualifies for a Laptop as an exam concession will need access to specific software called Exam Portal which is purely Windows based.
 An Apple machine would therefore not be an option.

-Apple machines will also have a 5 year warranty but will need to be taken to the Digicape repair centre in Pinelands by the parent in the event of an issue.
+Apple machines will have an inclusive 4 Year Local hardware warranty, plus a 1 Year International Hardware Warranty.
+A total of 5 years.
+Machines will need to be taken to the Digicape repair centre in Pinelands by the parent in the event of an issue.

 What are the advantages of the bulk order?